thegetty/ancient-glass/content/catalogue/cat-6.md

 ## Description

 Flaring rim, with one ground band clearly visible at the tip and another in the interior at the transition to the neck; short, wide, cylindrical neck; rudimentary sloping shoulder; elongated ovoid body; mildly convex bottom.
-On upper body two opposing oval lugs (knobs) are barely visible, but each lug was first formed as a lozenge that was further cut off or smoothed into its final oval shape.
+On upper body, two opposing oval lugs (knobs) are barely visible, but each lug was first formed as a lozenge that was further cut off or smoothed into its final oval shape.

 ## Comments and Comparanda